githedgehog/docs/docs/install-upgrade/build-wiring.md

 ## Overview

 A wiring diagram is a YAML file that is a digital representation of your network.
 You can find more YAML level details in the User Guide section [switch features and port naming](../user-guide/profiles.md) and the [api](../reference/api.md).
-It's mandatory to for all switches to reference a `SwitchProfile` in the `spec.profile` of the `Switch` object.
+It's mandatory for all switches to reference a `SwitchProfile` in the `spec.profile` of the `Switch` object.
 Only port naming defined by switch profiles could be used in the wiring diagram, NOS (or any other) port names aren't supported.

 In the meantime, to have a look at working wiring diagram for Hedgehog Fabric, run the sample generator that produces VLAB-compatible wiring diagrams: